 - Dissolve yeast in 2tbsp of warm water; let sit for 10 minutes.

-- Mix together dissolved yeast, 680ml water, salt and olive oil.
+- Mix together flour, dissolved yeast, 680ml water, salt and olive oil.

 - Start adding water slowly and little by little, until absorbed.
 If necessary, pour a little, let it pool on the surface, gently pressing down on the dough, let sit for a few minutes and resume mixing.
 You should mix with the “stretch and fold” technique: wet your fingers, slide your mixing hand under the dough, pull up a flap of dough and fold it over at the center.
 As you do this, rotate the container: you should fold 4 times per round, and keep folding until the dough starts developing tension.
 Make sure you keep wetting your fingers as you fold.
 Stop adding water if dough rips (better not to add it all, if dough won’t take it).